Market economy: Anglo-Saxon model

 Anglo-Saxon capitalism is the form of capitalism predominant in Anglophone countries and typified by the economy of the United States.
 It is contrasted with European models of capitalism such as the continental social market model and the Nordic model.
 Anglo-Saxon capitalism refers to a macroeconomic policy regime and capital market structure common to the Anglophone economies.
-Among these characteristics are low rates of taxation, more open financial markets, lower labor market protections and a less generous welfare state eschewing collective bargaining schemes found in the continental and northern European models of capitalism.
+Among these characteristics are low rates of taxation, more open international markets, lower labor market protections and a less generous welfare state eschewing collective bargaining schemes found in the continental and northern European models of capitalism.

 East Asian model

 The East Asian model of capitalism involves a strong role for state investment and in some instances involves state-owned enterprises.
 The state takes an active role in promoting economic development through subsidies, the facilitation of "national champions" and an export-based model of growth.
 The actual practice of this model varies by country.
-This designation has been applied to the economies of China, Japan, Singapore, South Korea, Taiwan and Vietnam.
+This designation has been applied to the economies of China, Japan, Singapore, South Korea, Vietnam, and sometimes to those of Hong Kong and Taiwan.

 A related concept in political science is the developmental state.